sahand91/sahand91/README.md

 - 👋 Hi, my name is Sahand
 - 👀 I’m interested in Machine Learning specially NLP projects.
-Some project that I have been working on is extracting knowladge from text and create a knowladge graph from it
+Some project that I have been working on is extracting knowladge from plain text and create a knowladge graph from it
 - 📫 How to reach me: Send me an Email at parniani@ualberta.ca

 <!---